morphware/daemon/README.md

 The project uses [electron-build](https://www.electron.build/) to compile the app.
 The build conf is stored in `project.json` under the `build` key.
-Building has only been executed under Linux.@wmantly is putting together a build document and is coming soon.
+Building has only been executed under Linux. @wmantly is putting together a build document and is coming soon.

-**This requires alot of system packages, run with care** To execute a build, run:
+**This requires alot of system packages, run with care**

+To execute a build, run:

 `npm run build`